nrgetik/wu-tang/README.md

 methodology is:

 * Calculate days with a minimum temperature >= 42°F and a maximum temperature
-  <= 97°F
+  <= 98°F
-* Subtract days with an average heat index >= 91°F (excludes dangerous/uncomfortable heat/humidity)
+* Subtract days with an average heat index >= 91°F (controls for dangerous/uncomfortable heat/humidity)
-* Subtract days with significant precipitation (excludes inconvenient rainfall)
+* Subtract days with significant precipitation (controls for inconvenient rainfall)
-* Subtract days with significant cloud cover (excludes dreariness)
+* Subtract days with significant cloud cover (controls for dreariness)
-* Subtract days with low visibility (excludes fog/air pollution)
+* Subtract days with low visibility (controls for haze/smog)
+* Factor in wind speed according to Beaufort scale

 Snow fall/cover will not be considered as both should be irrelevant as a consequence of the existing parameters.